gamedig/node-gamedig/GAMES_LIST.md

 additional option: `token`

 ### <a name="valheim"></a>Valheim
 Valheim servers will only respond to queries if they are started in public mode (`-public 1`).
+Crossplay servers reports `numplayers` always being `0`, servers without this option work as expected ([#539](https://github.com/gamedig/node-gamedig/issues/539)).

 ### <a name="dayz"></a>DayZ
 DayZ stores some of it's servers information inside the `tags` attribute.
 Make sure to set `requestRules: true` to access it.
 Some data inside `dayzMods` attribute may be fuzzy, due to how mods are loaded into the servers.
 Players can be fetched, but will not show ingame names.
 Alternatively, some servers may have a [third party tool](https://dayzsalauncher.com/#/tools) that you can use to get the mods information.
 If it's installed, you can access it via browser with the game servers IP:PORT, but add up 10 to the port. (eg. if game port is 2302 then use 2312).